AlexStormwood/BigfootUnityUtilities/README.md

 ### Automated Unity Project Semantic Versioning

 This is a process to update your project's version numbering on a variety of conditions while adhering to the general idea of [semantic version numbering](https://semver.org/).
-It updates version numbering based on a variety of criteria for different numbers:
+It updates version numbering based on a variety of criteria!

-* Commits tagged "MAJOR"
-* Commits tagged "MINOR" or "TITLEUPDATE"
-* Nightly (to catch all untagged commits and put them into a "PATCH" build)

 ### Automated Package Generation

-Using a combination of scheduled & triggered workflows
+This is a process using a combination of scheduled & triggered workflows to build both ye olde ".unitypackage" files & UPM-ready packages.
+For the full write-up on how this repository handles automated package generation, please visit [this page](./_Documentation/PackageGeneration.md).

 # TODO

-* Automated semantic versioning.
-Yeah, I know.
+* Expand on the semver stuff